 Velero uses Restic for backing up and restoring Kubernetes local volumes.
 Velero can be configured to save the backups either in the cloud or on-premise with any S3 compatible storage like Minio.
 When user initiates the backup, Velero via the Restic, will copy the entire data from the Local PV to the remote location.
 Later, when the user wants to restore the application, velero injects an init container into the application that will download and populate the data into the volume from the backed up location.
 For more details on how Velero Restic works, please see documentation on Velero Restic integration.

 While the preferred way for Backup and Restore for cloud native applications using Local Volumes is to use the application specific backup solution, you can use the Velero based Backup and Restore in the following cases:

 - Application doesn't natively provide a Backup and Restore solution

-- Schedule a Daily or weekly backups of the data during a off-peak hours
+- Schedule a daily or weekly backups of the data during off-peak hours

 - Migrating the application using Local Volumes to a new Cluster.

 You can refer to the Local PV user guides for detailed instructions on Backup and Restore.